OpenRiskNet/home/openshift/create-postgres.md

 $ oc get po
 ```

-And now connect to it:
+And now connect to it (obviously using the name you're presented with):
 ```
 $ oc rsh postgresql-1-gb0ls
 ```